Geometric formulation of $k$-essence and late-time acceleration: Cosmological dynamics of geometric k-essence

 where $f_1$ and $f_2$ are defined by equations (\ref{dyn1}) and (\ref{dyn2}) respectively.
 We will also include the perturbative stability constraint $c_s^2 \geq 0$ and positive energy condition $\rho_{\phi} \geq 0$ in our phase space analysis.
 Lastly, regions with accelerated expansion $-1 \leq q < 0$ and phantom expansion $q < -1$ will be highlighted.
 A combination of all of these constraints will determine the physically relevant phase space and in turn give constraints on the parameters $b_1$ and $b_2$.

 The fixed points $(x_*,y_*)$ of the autonomous system (\ref{dyn1})-(\ref{dyn2}) are given in Table \ref{tab:fixed}.
+In what follows, we fix the matter equation of state to describe pressureless dark matter $w=0$.
 Point A at $(0,1)$ is dominated by the quartic part of the scalar field $y= \Omega_{\phi} = 1$, with $\Omega_m=0$.
 The equation of state is $w_{\textrm{eff}}=w_{\phi}=1/3$ and the adiabatic sound speed squared is positive $c_s^2 = 1/3$.
 This is the radiation tracking solution \cite{Armendariz-Picon:2000nqq}, and its appearance in the quadratic kinetic $k$-essence models is well-studied \cite{Scherrer:2004au}.
 The eigenvalues of the linear stability matrix (\ref{stab}) are $\lambda_1 = 1$, $\lambda_2=2$, indicating an unstable fixed point and a past attractor of the physical phase space.
 The second point B at $(1,0)$ is dominated by the quadratic part of the scalar field $x=1$.
 This corresponds to the usual stiff-matter kinetic point found in quintessence models \cite{Copeland:1997et}, with $w_{\textrm{eff}}=w_{\phi}=1$ and $c_s^2 =1$.
 It acts as a saddle, with eigenvalues $\lambda_1 = 3$, $\lambda_2=-6$, but is not relevant for late-time dynamics.
 The last scalar field dominated fixed point $\Omega_{\phi}=1$ is the de Sitter attractor C at $(-2,3)$.
 This represents an accelerated expansion solution with $w_{\textrm{eff}}=w_{\phi}=-1$ and is perturbatively stable $c_s^2 =0$.
 The eigenvalues are $\lambda_{1} = \lambda_{2} =-3$, and existence requires both $b_1$ and $b_2$ to be positive.
 It follows that only the completely symmetric geometries of Section \ref{sec:2} are compatible with these solutions.
 Hence, we see the importance of the new vectorial nonmetricity contribution in (\ref{vectorial_nonmetricity}).